tkf/compapp/doc/source/tutorial.rst

 True

-In interactive environments, the figures are also shown via default matplotlib backend (e.g., as inline figures in Jupyter notebook).
+In interactive environments, the figures are also shown via default matplotlib backend (e.g., as inline figures in Jupyter/IPython notebook), provided that `.setup_interactive` is called first.

 Composition of computations